-Given the proliferation of SaaS applications and the increasing drive by end-users for interoperability, intelligent SaaS companies are offering more and more native integrations and clever ways for the platforms to interoperate and ‘play nicely’.
-As a result, embedded marketplaces for third party applications are becoming increasingly common.
+Given the proliferation of SaaS applications and the increasing drive by end-users for interoperability, intelligent SaaS companies are offering more and more native integrations.
+As well as clever ways for the platforms to interoperate and ‘play nicely.
+As a result, embedded marketplaces for third-party applications are becoming increasingly common.

 What are marketplaces used for?

 Just like the real world, marketplaces provide a unified place to provide products and services from a variety of vendors.
-From a SaaS perspective, this allows their ecosystem to enriched by third-party complementary products that enrich the end user experience.
+From a SaaS perspective, this allows their ecosystem to be enriched by third-party complementary products that enrich the end-user experience.

-This provides added choice to end users, allowing them to customise their base platform around their needs and garner more efficiency for their operational setup.
+This provides added choice to end users, allowing them to customise their base platform around their needs.
+As well as garner more efficiency for their operational setup.
 The tighter a combination of products and services matches their requirements the more “sticky” the base application becomes to their needs.

 Why are they popular?

 The wide usage of online marketplaces means that users are already used to the format.
-The familiarity of UI, typically a grid based layout with categorised options, implies that users will have a better experience, with a higher likelihood that they will make a purchase/installation unencumbered.
+The familiarity of UI, typically a grid-based layout with categorised options, implies that users will have a better experience.
+As a result, there will be a higher likelihood that they will make a purchase/installation unencumbered.

-As well as providing a framework to serve products and services, many SaaS’s are able to charge for these features.
+As well as providing a framework to serve products and services, many SaaS are able to charge for these features.

-Creating an additional revenue stream, SaaS companies are able to supplement their own platform subscription with addons which further customise their product to their users’ needs.
+As a result, this creates an additional revenue stream for SaaS companies.
+They are then able to supplement their own platform subscription with add-ons.
+This helps to further customise their product to their users’ needs.

-One tactic SaaS companies can use to raise their profile is, not only to have their own marketplace, but also to appearing in other SaaS’s marketplaces.
-This could be through creating an integration aimed at improving the experience of a subset of the host’s marketplace’s users.
+One tactic SaaS companies can use to raise their profile is, not only to have their own marketplace but also to appear in other SaaS marketplaces.
+This could be through creating an integration aimed at improving the experience of a subset of the host’s marketplace users.

-With the advantage of gaining exposure to another complementary SaaS’s audience, it raises the chances of setting up partnerships which benefit both parties.
+With the advantage of gaining exposure to another complementary SaaS audience.
+It also raises the chances of setting up partnerships which benefit both parties.

-Saas marketplaces come in several guisses, here are a few of the most common.
+Saas marketplaces come in several guises, here are a few of the most common.